BernardKula/The-Linear-Regression-Model---Independent-Project/README.md

 Let's start by setting up a pipeline of functions that will let us quickly iterate on different models.

 ## Tasks<br />
 Import pandas, matplotlib, and numpy into the environment.
-Import the classes you need from scikit-learn as well.
+Import the classes you need from scikit-learn as well.<br />
-Read AmesHousing.tsv () into a pandas data frame.
+Read AmesHousing.tsv () into a pandas data frame.<br />
 For the following functions, we recommend creating them in the first few cells in the notebook.
-This way, you can add cells to the end of the notebook to do experiments and update the functions in these cells.
+This way, you can add cells to the end of the notebook to do experiments and update the functions in these cells.<br />
-Create a function named transform_features() that, for now, just returns the train data frame.
+Create a function named transform_features() that, for now, just returns the train data frame.<br />
-Create a function named select_features() that, for now, just returns the Gr Liv Area and SalePrice columns from the train data frame.
+Create a function named select_features() that, for now, just returns the Gr Liv Area and SalePrice columns from the train data frame.<br />
-Create a function named train_and_test() that, for now:
+Create a function named train_and_test() that, for now:<br />
-Selects the first 1460 rows from from data and assign to train.
+Selects the first 1460 rows from from data and assign to train.<br />
-Selects the remaining rows from data and assign to test.
+Selects the remaining rows from data and assign to test.<br />
-Trains a model using all numerical columns except the SalePrice column (the target column) from the data frame returned from select_features()
+Trains a model using all numerical columns except the SalePrice column (the target column) from the data frame returned from select_features()<br />
-Tests the model on the test set and returns the RMSE value.
+Tests the model on the test set and returns the RMSE value.<br />